-Benefits of Vitamin D in Preventing the Onset of Type 2 Diabetes
+Benefits of Vitamin D & Type 2 Diabetes

 Researchers at the Helmholtz Zentrum München in Germany, in collaboration with the German Diabetes Center in Düsseldorf and the Department of Medicine/Cardiology at the University of Ulm, have conducted numerous studies involving the impact of Vitamin D in the prevention of Type 2 diabetes mellitus.
 Data has shown that those who consume a proper amount of Vitamin D are less likely to develop this condition.
 Diabetes Care, a scientific journal, reports these findings.